Amanda Renteria: Code for America

 Renteria was named CEO of Code for America on May 1, 2020.
 "Amanda will lead Code for America at a moment when the need to transform government could not be clearer,” said Code for America board chair John Lilly.
 Renteria’s vision was for Code for America to continue to focus on human-centered design that puts the needs of users — members of the country’s most vulnerable communities — at the center of all they create.

 During COVID-19 pandemic, Renteria focused Code for America’s efforts on several emergency initiatives that helped families access food and resources across the country.
 One of their most recognizable efforts was partnering with the Administration and VITA to build a simple, bilingual online tax filing tool to help low income families access their tax benefits, which included 2020 stimulus checks, Earned Income Tax Credits, and the Advanced Child Tax Credit.
 “Using the Get Your Refund website or mobile app, filers can verify their identities and upload tax documents, then talk to a volunteer who will prepare their return, all without meeting with someone in person.”

-In April 2022, Renteria announced that Code for America had been added to the Audacious Project, in order to transform the US benefits system to bring user-centric and digital-first social services to more than 13 million Americans.
+In April 2022, Renteria announced that Code for America had been added to the Audacious Project, aiming to transform the US benefits system and deliver user-centric and digital-first social services to more than 13 million Americans.
 “There are unseen heroes in government working directly with people every day, navigating old systems,” Renteria said in a press release.
 “We can and must equip them with the kind of tools and data they need to streamline their efforts and create a truly human-centered safety net that meets the needs of millions of people in America.”

 In October, 2023, the first collective bargaining agreement was signed.
 “Today’s agreement marks a truly historic moment for Code for America, the civic tech community, and the entire nonprofit sector,” said Renteria.